 No two weeks look the same!
 That’s part of the fun.
 Last week I was in Denver, Colorado, breaking down our sales model with our team there.

 This week I’m back in Sydney and will be looking at content strategy with our Marketing team, our onboarding experience with the Customer Success team, and a couple of growth projects I’m running to the side of things.

-Things definitely change from week to week, but I always spend a lot of time talking to team members like Ryan, our CEO, Dimity, our Head of Operations, and Claire, our Head of Marketing, to make sure we’re tracking for success.
+Things definitely change from week to week, but I always spend a lot of time talking to team members like Ryan and our CEO, Dimity, to make sure we’re tracking for success.